Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Avoid injecting the service container (#886).
 * Removed almost all usages of legacy util classes (#886).
 * Updated usage of `max_length` constraint in form type classes (#927).
+* Support redirecting to own items or own related items.
 * Several minor cleanups and simplifications.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)